Ghostbusters: Home media

 Ghostbusters was released on VHS in October 1985.
 Paramount Pictures had scheduled the equally popular Beverly Hills Cop to release the day before Ghostbusters, forcing Columbia to release it a week earlier to avoid direct competition.
 Priced at $79.95, Ghostbusters was predicted to sell well but be outperformed by Beverly Hills Cop because of its lower $29.95 price.
 The release was supported by a $1 million advertising campaign.
-The film was the tenth best-selling VHS during its launch week.
-Columbia earned approximately $20 million selling the rights to manufacture and distribute the VHS.
-A record 410,000 VHS units were ordered (exceeded a few months later by Rambo: First Blood Part II's 425,000 unit order).
+The film was the tenth best-selling videocassette during its launch week.
+Columbia earned approximately $20 million selling the video manufacturing and distribution rights.
+A record 410,000 cassettes were ordered (exceeded a few months later by Rambo: First Blood Part II's 425,000 unit order).
 By February 1986, it was estimated to have sold 400,000 copies and earned $32 million in revenue, making it the third best-selling VHS of 1985, after Star Trek III: The Search for Spock (425,000 units, $12.7 million) and Beverly Hills Cop (1.4 million units sold, $41.9 million).

 Ghostbusters was released in 1989 on LaserDisc, a format then experiencing a resurgence in popularity.
 The release offered a one-disc version, and a two-disc special edition version featuring deleted scenes, a split-screen demonstration of the film's effects, the screenplay, and other special features.
 In a 1999 interview for the DVD release, Reitman admitted he was not involved in the LaserDisc versions and had been embarrassed by the visual changes that "pumped up the light level so much you saw all the matte lines", highlighting flaws in the special effects.
 Ghostbusters was also the first full-length film to be released on a USB flash drive when PNY Technologies did so in 2008.